UltraEngine/Documentation/megapoly.md

 - Dynamic view-based level of detail for organic or mechanical shapes
 - Geometric surface detail without cracks or holes

-MegaPoly works with most of your existing 3D models with minimal adjustment.
+MegaPoly works with most of your existing 3D models, with minimal adjustment.